emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 The fourth myth.
 Theory and practice are two different things.
 --------------------------------------------------------------

-There is the opinion that theory and practice are two different things.
+There is an opinion that theory and practice are two different things.

 In reality the theory is the research of the practice.
 Do you want to solder own processor, or write own assembler to create own website?